Colegio de San Gregorio: History

-Since its founding, the college became a focus of influence of the Early-Modern Age, in which were formed theologians, men of letters, universities's founders, bishops, king's advisers or jurists, like Bartolomé de las Casas, Melchor Cano, Luis de Granada or Francisco de Vitoria, and in which took place in 1550–1551, for example, the famous Valladolid debate, in which Friar Bartolomé de las Casas defended the indigenous peoples of the America's rights, against Juan Ginés de Sepúlveda supporter of the rights for the dominion of the conquerors towards the Indigenous, whom he considered inferior beings.

-In 1577 due to the beneficence of Spaniard Juan Solano, O.P., former bishop of Cusco, Peru, the College of San Gregorio served as a model for the transformation of the Dominican studium at Santa Maria sopra Minerva in Rome into the College of St. Thomas, forerunner of the Pontifical University of Saint Thomas Aquinas, Angelicum.
+The college trained a number of prominent Renaissance jurists, theologians and philosophers, like Bartolomé de las Casas, Melchor Cano, Luis de Granada and Francisco de Vitoria.
+In 1550–51 the college hosted the Valladolid debate, in which Bartolomé de las Casas defended the indigenous peoples of the Americas' rights, against Juan Ginés de Sepúlveda, a supporter of the dominion of the conquistadors over the Indigenous, whom he considered inferior beings.
+In 1577, due to the beneficence of Juan Solano, the former bishop of Cusco in Peru, the college served as a model for the transformation of the Dominican studium at Santa Maria sopra Minerva in Rome into the College of St. Thomas, forerunner of the Pontifical University of Saint Thomas Aquinas, Angelicum.